Bittopia/Documents/reports/2023-bittopia-university-annual-report-year3.md

 * Bittopia University launched 2 courses with great success and positive feedback.
 * Students were rewarded for their contributions.
 We handed out scholarships and discounts for attending our courses.
 * Bittopia University won a grant from the Swarm Association’s Council to develop our decentralized system architecture, integrating Swarm's protocol to be used for our storage layer.
+* Bittopia University partnered with several powerful organizations to increase our reach, utilize machine learning and VR technologies, provide students with over 1,800 decentralized locations around the world, and empower students with the support of entrepreneurs, business mentors and coaches.
 * Bittopia University partnered and collaborated with FHNW University in Switzerland to develop a course on DAOs.
 * Students of the FHNW University School of Applied Sciences and Arts in Switzerland were given access to the first-ever Decentralized Autonomous Organization (DAO) course thanks to the collaboration with Bittopia University.
 * Around $50 USD in BTC was handed out to students who contributed to the learning process.